Lean Coffee Facilitator’s Guide

 Purpose and Format

-The Lean Coffee format is easy to learn and easy to facilitate.
-As you might guess from the name, it combines Lean Thinking (often embodied in Lean Startup) with the idea of meeting in an informal gathering place like a coffee shop, a conference room, or an open space.
+As you might guess from its name, Lean Coffee combines Lean Thinking (often embodied via Lean Startup) with the idea of meeting in an informal gathering place like a coffee shop, a conference room, an open space or a virtual meeting room.

 Lean Coffee sessions work best with small groups (ideally ten people or less; when working with larger groups, you could consider splitting them into smaller groups and running separate sessions with each group).